modders-anonymous/sanguine-rose/README.md

 **mo2git** is a collection of Python scripts designed to help you work together on Mod Organizer 2 (MO2) modlists using GitHub.
 It currently works with Wabbajack, but I hope it will eventually run on its own (I’m still working on improving the speed).

 ## This project is a Work In Progress!
 It’s not ready to use yet.
-Descriptiob below is about the features I'm planning.
+Description below is about the features I'm planning.

 ## Philosophy